 Diagnostic delay is common in chronic respiratory conditions.
 Research highlights significant diagnostic disparities in COPD diagnosis between men and women, partly attributed to physician bias, with men being more readily diagnosed with COPD than women.
-Sex differences in symptom reporting and health care utilization may also contribute to these disparities.
+Sex differences in symptom reporting and healthcare utilization may also contribute to these disparities.
 However, some studies suggest that these differences are more related to the underuse of spirometry in primary care, which delays timely diagnosis and contributes to both under- or misdiagnosis of COPD.

-In our study, more women with COPD and BE than men with COPD and BE reported visiting health care providers within 6 months of symptom onset.
-However, a greater proportion of men with COPD or BE had their diagnosis confirmed within 6 months of seeking care.
-This finding is consistent with studies showing sex differences in perceptions of interactions with the health care system.
+In our study, more women with COPD and BE than men with COPD and BE reported visiting healthcare providers within 6 months of symptom onset.
+However, a greater proportion of men with COPD or BE had their diagnosis confirmed within six months of seeking care.
+This finding is consistent with studies showing sex differences in perceptions of interactions with the healthcare system.
 For instance, women with COPD often report experiencing greater delays in diagnosis compared to men.
-This may be due to challenges in accessing health care or differences in how likely individuals are to recognize and seek care for their symptoms.
+This may be due to challenges in accessing healthcare or differences in how likely individuals are to recognize and seek care for their symptoms.
+In

 For individuals with BE, research shows that obtaining an accurate diagnosis often takes years from symptom onset, reflecting substantial diagnostic delays.
 A study of the Spanish Historical Registry of Bronchiectasis revealed an average diagnostic delay of 12 years, with women experiencing an even longer delay-2.1 years more than men.
-In addition, patients with BE frequently report difficulties accessing health care, particularly specialist care.
+In addition, patients with BE frequently report difficulties accessing healthcare, particularly specialist care.

 Patient-perceived disease burden in COPD is influenced by multiple factors, including symptom severity, the disease's impact on physical and psychological health, daily functioning, and overall quality of life.
-24,25 Evaluating patients' real-world experiences and self-reported perceptions is essential for understanding the full impact of chronic lung diseases on individuals.
+Evaluating patients' real-world experiences and self-reported perceptions is essential for understanding the full impact of chronic lung diseases on individuals.
 To quantify this burden, patient-reported outcome measures, such as CAAT, were developed to capture patients' perspectives on how the disease affects their lives.
-26 In our study, the mean CAAT score in the COPD group was 21, indicating a high disease burden on overall well-being.
+In our study, the mean CAAT score in the COPD group was 21, indicating a high disease burden on overall well-being.
 In the BE group, mean CAAT scores ranged from 15 to 18 across sexes, reflecting a moderate impact on health.
-These findings emphasize the importance of incorporating patient-reported outcomes into clinical bBE group includes participants with self-reported bronchiectasis and/or NTM.
+These findings emphasize the importance of incorporating patient-reported outcomes into clinical care to better understand and address the challenges faced by individuals living with chronic respiratory conditions.